CcileMoul1/TheseMoulin/README.md

 ### [```allFluxes.m```](https://github.com/CcileMoul1/TheseMoulin/blob/main/functions/allFluxes.m)
 :warning: this function is needed by solveODE and solveODE_long.

-This function is thought to get all the reaction rates of a simulation (for eveyr time) from a system similar to those I present here ie with a function that returns the reaction rates at time t as a [Map Container](https://fr.mathworks.com/help/matlab/map-containers.html).
+This function is thought to get all the reaction rates of a simulation (for every time) from a system similar to those I present here ie with a function that returns the reaction rates at time t as a [Map Container](https://fr.mathworks.com/help/matlab/map-containers.html).
 The description bellow corresponds to this point of view but this function could be used differently.

 #### Usage
 ```fluxes = allFluxes(getFlux,T,X);```